Assessing air quality impacts from surface roads

 Disclaimer

-TRAQ has been designed only for the first-pass screening of air quality impacts in connection with road projects when preparing an environmental impact assessment for or on behalf of Transport for NSW.
-TRAQ does not provide accurate air quality assessments but rather uses worst-case scenarios to determine whether or not more detailed assessment is required.
-TRAQ is not suitable for other purposes.
+RAQST has been designed only for the first-pass screening of air quality impacts in connection with road projects when preparing an environmental impact assessment for or on behalf of Transport for NSW.
+RAQST does not provide accurate air quality assessments but rather uses worst-case scenarios to determine whether or not more detailed assessment is required.
+RAQST is not suitable for other purposes and Users rely on TRAQ for other purposes at their own risk.

 Acknowledgements and Third Party Licence Terms

-TRAQ incorporates the National Greenhouse Accounts Factors prepared by the Commonwealth Department of Climate Change and Energy Efficiency (“DCCEE”) which is reproduced under Creative Commons Attribution Licence (3.0 Australia).
+RAQST incorporates fuel-specific emission factors for CO2-e from the (then) Commonwealth Department of Industry, Science, Energy and Resources (DISER 2021) which is reproduced under Creative Commons Attribution Licence (3.0 Australia).

-TRAQ also incorporates air quality data by permission from the NSW Environment Protection Authority.
+RAQST also incorporates air quality data by permission from the NSW Department of Planning and Environment.

 User Agreement

-By downloading the TRAQ files you agree that you have read and agree with the Disclaimer and Third Party Licence Terms.
+By downloading the RAQST files you agree that you have read and agree with the Disclaimer and Third Party Licence Terms.

 Download TRAQ